-My first week as an intern at award winning PR agency Holyrood Partnership
+My first week as an intern at award winning PR agency Holyrood PR

-First times are always something that make us feel nervous and of course I was extremely nervous on my first day at Holyrood Partnership, new office, new duties, new everything.
+FIRST times are always something that make us feel nervous and of course, I was extremely nervous on my first day at Holyrood PR, new office, new duties, new everything.

 I moved to Edinburgh from Italy and when I got the opportunity to do this internship I felt very lucky, I saw this as the first step to build my career in this country that I love, but obviously I was worried of not being fluent enough in English (or Scottish) as it’s not my first language.